boltops-tools/lono/docs/_docs/components.md

 ### Helpers

-Helpers are methods that help with the template view procesing.
+Helpers are methods that help with the template view processing.
 Lono comes with several [built-in helper methods]({% link _docs/builtin-helpers.md %}).
 Lono also supports user-defined custom helper methods.
-With custom helper methods you can define you own helpers to help with the template view processing.
+With custom helper methods you can define your own helpers to help with the template view processing.
 More information on custom helpers is available in the [Custom Helpers docs]({% link _docs/custom-helpers.md %}).

 <a id="prev" class="btn btn-basic" href="{% link _docs/docs-start.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/directory-structure.md %}">Next Step</a>